Contents

 Make the Cream Cheese Frosting

-Once your cake is cooled and you’re ready to go full glam, whip up this silky-smooth frosting.
+After the cake has cooled and you’re ready to dress it up, get started on making a smooth, creamy frosting.
 It’s the final touch that turns this carrot bundt into a showstopper.

 In a medium bowl, beat together: